thegetty/cultural-heritage-mass-atrocities/content/part-2/08-singh.md

 ---
-title: "When Peace is Defeat, Reconstruction is Damage"
+title: "When Peace Is Defeat, Reconstruction Is Damage"
 subtitle: "“Rebuilding” Heritage in Post-Conflict Sri Lanka and Afghanistan"
 short_title: "Post-Conflict Sri Lanka and Afghanistan"
 label: "8"